Happy Knappy Knitting Pattern

 Dec at each end of alt rows until 7 st remain

-Sew poos invisibly on knappy as shown in the picture.
+Sew poos invisibly on nappy as shown in the picture.

-Contact Jane Neesam to buy the Knappy Pack (£3 plus p&p).
+Contact Jane Neesam to buy the Nappy Pack (£3 plus p&p).
 The pack contains the pattern, balls of wool and the accompanying song, which starts “On the first day of feeding, your babe will give to you a wee and a sticky black poo”.
-See The Happy Knappy Knitting Pattern for the full poem.